 Hike To The Tepozteco Pyramid

 Pro- Tip: Start early in the day, take plenty of water and make sure you have proper shoes.
-Locals do run up the mountain in bare feet and we have seen tourists struggling with ‘flip flops’ and even high-heeled shoes.
+Locals run up the mountain in bare feet, and we have seen tourists struggling with ‘flip flops’ and even high-heeled shoes.

-It is a serious hike and it can be slippery at times.
-So do be careful.
-We suggest you take your time.
+It is a serious hike,, and it can be slippery at times.
+So be careful and take your time.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, I earn from qualifying purchases (if applicable).